Dethon/BacktrackingPuzzle/Readme.md

 # Backtracking Puzzle

-A simple implementation of a backtracking algorithm used to solve a jigsaw like puzzle
+A simple implementation of a backtracking algorithm used to solve a jigsaw like puzzle.

 ## Objective